abbas-nikbakht/Probability_Statistics/Estimating Pi using the Monte Carlo/README.md

 * Plot the estimation error as the number of samples increases
 * ✅ Improve the interactive visualization
 * ✅ Color-coding the data to understand this point
+* ✅ Coloring the points inside the circle with one color, and the other points with a different color.
 ---

 ## Author